Euphorbia obesa

 Euphorbia obesa is a subtropical succulent species of flowering plant in the genus Euphorbia.
-It comes from South Africa, especially the Cape Province.
-Sometimes referred to as the baseball plant.
+It comes from the arid Karoo in the Eastern Cape Province of South Africa.
+It is sometimes referred to as the baseball plant.

-In the wild it is endangered because of over-collection and poaching, combined with its slow growth, and the fact that the pod contains only 2 to 3 seeds.
+In the wild it is endangered because of over-collection and poaching, combined with its slow growth, and the fact that the pod contains only two or three seeds.
 However, it is widely cultivated in botanical gardens.